-K. Latin titles of ancient, medieval, and Renaisance works, including chants and motets, receive a capital letter only on their first word: Summa theologiae, Sicut cervus.
+- K. Latin titles of ancient, medieval, and Renaissance works, including chants and motets, receive a capital letter only on their first word: Summa theologiae, Sicut cervus.
 Latin titles of modern works are capitalized as in English; Sacrosanctum Concilium.
-Generic designations as part of a cited title are capitalized but not italicized: but when cited as a generic title alone are neither capitalized nor italicized: Encyclical Letter Deus Caritas Est; Pius X issued a motu proprio, but Gregorian chant was authorized in the Motu Proprio Tra le sollecitudine.

-- L. Events in the history of salvaion are capitalized: Resurrection, Crucifixion. - M.Capitalize Western when it refers to a cultural designation. - N. Pronouns of the Deity are not capitalized.
+Generic designations as part of a cited title are capitalized but not italicized: but when cited as a generic title alone are neither capitalized nor italicized: Encyclical Letter Deus Caritas Est; motu proprio. - L. Events in the history of salvation are capitalized: Resurrection, Crucifixion. - M.Capitalize Western when it refers to a cultural designation. - N. Pronouns of the Deity are not capitalized.
 We praise thee, O God. - O. Titles of chants and of motets are italicized.
-Individual words or phrases cited from within a piece are placed in quotation marks and not italicized. - P. Solmization syllables are italicized, not capitalized: mi. - Q. Common Latin words of reference and their abbeviations are not italicized:
+Individual words or phrases cited from within a piece are placed in quotation marks and not italicized. - P. Solmization syllables are italicized, not capitalized: mi.

+Q. Common Latin words of reference and their abbreviations are not italicized: